-Full Time/ Part Time Full time students are those students who are in an associate degree, diploma, or certificate program and who enroll in a minimum of 12 semester credit hours per semester, except during the summer semester when 9 semester credit hours is considered full time.
+Full Time/ Part Time Full time students are those students who are in an associate degree, diploma, or certificate program and who enroll in a minimum of 12 semester credit hours per semester.
 Part time students are those students who are in an associate degree, diploma, or certificate program and who enroll in a maximum of 11 semester credit hours.
-Financial Aid full time is 12 semester hours regardless of the semester.
+Financial Aid full time enrollment is 12 semester hours regardless of the semester or other restrictions.
 In-state / Out-of-state An In-state/Out-of-state student is classified based on an analysis of their residency documentation.
 International When an international student arrives on campus, he/she must make an appointment with the College U.S. Immigration Designated Official by calling the Admissions Services Office at 843-525-8308.
 Citizens of foreign countries who enter the U.S. as non-immigrants fall into one of approximately 35 visa status categories.
 International applicants who wish to study at TCL generally fall into an F-1 or M-1 student status and enter the U.S. on a student visa.
 An F-1 student at another college may transfer to TCL as well.
 To be accepted as an F-1 student, the applicant must: Submit a certified English translation of high school records and any applicable college level transcripts.
 (If presenting these documents in person, they must be in an envelope sealed by the issuing institution.)
 If English is not the primary language, submit test results from the Test of English as a Foreign Language (TOEFL) with a score of at least 500 or successful completion of the placement test.
 Return the financial statement indicating sufficient funds available to meet academic and living expenses for the duration of study at TCL.
 (TCL is a commuter school; therefore, the College does not provide lodging or transportation.)
-Return the Admissions Application completed signed and dated.
-Send an advance deposit of tuition for two semesters in US dollars.
-Students must be considered full time students (12 semester hours) during Spring and Fall Terms.
+Complete and submit the online admissions application (www.tcl.edu/apply) Send an advance deposit of tuition for two semesters in US dollars.
+Be considered a full time student (12 semester hours) during Spring and Fall Terms.